Cross-Currency Basis Swaps Referencing Backward-Looking Rates: Term structure model and futures contracts

 For the sake of concreteness and analytical tractability, we use the classical Vasicek's model to describe the dynamics of the process $\rd$ in the domestic currency and the process $\rf$ in the foreign currency, which is complemented by the Garman-Kohlhagen model for the exchange rate~$Q$.
-This is a convenient choice in a multi-curve framework since we can also set $\alpha^h:=r^h-\rd$ and $\alpha^c=r^c-\rd$ where $\alpha^h$ and $\alpha^c$ are intended to represent the spreads for funding and collateral rate, respectively.
+This is a convenient choice in a multi-curve framework since we can also set $\alpha^h:=r^h-\rd$ where $\alpha^h$ represents the spread for the funding rate.

 Furthermore, we postulate that all trades in the domestic and foreign futures referencing AONIA and SOFR (as well as trades in the domestic and foreign equities) are funded using the market interest rates denoted by $\xd$ and $\xf$, respectively, which do not necessarily coincide with the benchmark risk-free overnight rates $\rd$ and $\rf$ so we will write $\alpha^d:=\xd-\rd$ and $\alpha^f:=\xf-\rf$ to denote the respective spreads.
-As a special case of our model, one can assume that $\xd=r^h$ and, analogously that $\xf$ represents the hedge funding rate of the foreign counterparty, but this is by no means a necessary assumption and thus it is not made in what follows.
+As a special case of our market model, one can assume that $\xd=r^h$ and, analogously that $\xf$ represents the hedge funding rate of the foreign counterparty, but this is by no means a necessary assumption and thus it is not made in what follows.

+However, to accurately capture the initial term structure of interest rates observed in the market, the Vasicek model can be extended by introducing a deterministic shift function satisfying suitable integrability conditions.
+Specifically, instead of modeling the short rate $r_t$ directly, one sets $r_t =x_t+ \phi(t)$, where $x_t$ is governed by the standard Vasicek dynamics and $\phi(t)$ is a deterministic function, which is chosen to match the initial yield curve.
+This approach ensures the model is capable of reproducing market quotes for bond prices at inception, while preserving the analytical tractability for explicit pricing and hedging.